lnguyen14123/CECS378SemesterProject/README.md

 Run Sherlock: Execute Sherlock to scrape URLs related to your target and generate a wordlist directly.

 ```
-python3 sherlock.py <target_name> --wordlist
+sherlock <username> --wordlist
 ```

-Replace <target_name> with the name of your target.

 Password Cracking with John the Ripper: After generating the wordlist, enhance John the Ripper's capabilities for cracking password hashes by providing it with the generated wordlist.

 ```
-john --wordlist=<path_to_wordlist_file> <password_hashes_file>
+john --wordlist=<wordlist> <hash_file>
 ```

-Replace <path_to_wordlist_file> with the path to the generated wordlist file and <password_hashes_file> with the file containing the password hashes you want to crack.
+Replace <wordlist> with the path to the generated wordlist file and <hash_file> with the file containing the password hashes you want to crack.

 #### Additional Options:

 Full Name Search: Perform a search based on the target's full name using the -ns option followed by the target's full name.

 ```
-python3 sherlock.py -ns <target_full_name>
+sherlock -ns <target_full_name>
 ```

-Image Search: Perform an image search using the -ris option followed by the path to the image file.
-You may also need to specify a SerpApi key using the -sk option and an Imgur Client ID using the -cid option.
+Image Search: Perform a search by image using the -ris option followed by the path to the image file.
+You must also need to specify a SerpApi key using the -sk option and an Imgur Client ID using the -cid option.

 ```
-python3 sherlock.py -ris <path/to/image/> -sk <SerpApi key> -cid <Imgur Client ID>
+sherlock -ris /path/to/image -sk <SerpApi key> -cid <Imgur Client ID>
 ```

 ## Lisence